ZEISS/precise-ui/.github/CONTRIBUTING.md

 ### Main Branches

-The central repo holds two main branches with an infinite lifetime:
+The central repository holds two main branches with an infinite lifetime:

 - **master**
 - **develop**